A Robust Test for Elliptical Symmetry: Introduction

 \subsection{Covariance Estimation}

+Elliptical GoF tests are almost never possible without explicit (e.g. in the plug-in form or through whitening the data) or implicit (e.g. spherical/isotropic GoF tests) estimation or stipulation of the covariance structure.
+In all of these tests, whenever the scatter matrix is unknown it must be estimated from the available data.
+In this section we provide a brief survey of the non-Gaussian covariance estimation literature and focus attention on Tyler's estimator which is later used in our construction.

-Covariance estimation is a fundamental problem in multivariate statistical analysis.
-It arises in diverse applications such as signal processing, where knowledge of the covariance matrix is unavoidable in constructing optimal detectors \cite{kelly1986adaptive}, genomics, where it is widely used to measure correlations between gene expression values \cite{schafer2005shrinkage, xie2003covariance, hero2012hub}, and functional MRI \cite{derado2010modeling}.
-Most of the modern algorithms analyzing social networks are based on Gaussian graphical models \cite{lauritzen1996graphical}, where the independences between the graph nodes are completely determined by the sparsity structure of the inverse covariance matrix \cite{banerjee2008model}.
-In empirical finance, knowledge of the covariance matrix of stock returns is a fundamental question with implications for portfolio selection and for tests of asset pricing models such as the CAPM \cite{bai2011estimating,ledoit2003improved}.
-Application of structured covariance matrices instead of Bayesian classifiers based on Gaussian mixture densities or kernel densities proved to be very efficient for many pattern recognition tasks, among them speech recognition, machine translation and object recognition in images \cite{dahmen2000structured}.
-In geometric functional analysis and computational geometry \cite{adamczak2010quantitative}, the exact estimation of covariance matrix is necessary to efficiently compute volume of a body in high dimension.
-The classical problems of clustering and discriminant analysis are entirely based on precise knowledge of covariance matrices of the involved populations \cite{friedman1989regularized}, etc.
+Covariance estimation is a fundamental problem of its own in multivariate statistical analysis.
+It arises in diverse applications such as signal processing \cite{kelly1986adaptive, soloveychik2014groups}, geometric functional analysis and computational geometry \cite{adamczak2010quantitative}, genomics \cite{schafer2005shrinkage, xie2003covariance, hero2012hub}, functional MRI \cite{derado2010modeling}, modern social networks analysis \cite{lauritzen1996graphical, banerjee2008model}, empirical finance \cite{bai2011estimating, ledoit2003improved}, classical problems of clustering and discriminant analysis \cite{friedman1989regularized}, and many other fields.
+Application of structured covariance matrices instead of Bayesian classifiers based on Gaussian mixture densities or kernel densities proved to be very efficient for many pattern recognition tasks, among them speech recognition, machine translation and object recognition \cite{dahmen2000structured}.